 |

-Teen Violence CausesIt is difficult to pinpoint teen violence causes but there are some warning signs.
-This article has a list of reasons teenagers may commit violent acts, explains what may cause youth to become violent, and offers risk factors for children that may become involved in teen violence.
 Teen violence has become an increasing concern as more teens become victims or perpetrators of teen violence.
 Teen violence occurs for a number of reasons, and is usually the result of a number of factors in a teen’s life, background, and personality.
-There is usually not a good way to predict which teens will become violent, but knowing some of the causes of teen violence may help parents and other adults to help teens who are at risk.
+There is usually not a good way to predict which teens will become violent or find specific teen violence causes, but knowing some of the causes of teen violence may help parents and other adults help teens who are at risk.
 Teens may commit violent acts for many reasons:

 The causes of teen violence often have roots in childhood and adolescence.
 Children and pre-teens may be exposed to situations that increase their risk of being violent or being the victim of violence as a teen.
 Being male is a risk factor as well, since more males than females are injured or killed in teen violence.
 Those who commit violent acts as teens, were more likely as children to: